Sudar1612/docker/README.md

-# 🐳 Dockerfile and Calculator App
+# 🐳 Dockerfile and  App

-This repository contains a complete, ready-to-run Dockerized calculator application.
+This repository contains a complete, ready-to-run Dockerized  application.
 It includes a Python Flask web interface, a `Dockerfile` for containerization, and deployment instructions.

 ## 🚀 Overview

-A simple calculator web application built with Flask that runs inside a Docker container.
-You can perform basic arithmetic operations (addition, subtraction, multiplication, division) through a web browser interface.
+A simple  web application built with Flask that runs inside a Docker container.

 ## 📂 Project Structure